Mae Leahy

 Mae has designed for companies such as Dead Centre, Four Rivers, Corn Exchange, ANU, Gift Horse and the National Youth Theatre at the Abbey Theatre.
 She has a particular interest in new writing and devised practices, implementing design in a production’s world-building from the very beginning of the process.

-Credits include To Be A Machine (version 2.0), Good Sex (both Dead Centre); Don’t Copy Me with Gift Horse Theatre as part of the Samuel Beckett Theatre’s 30th anniversary; Theatre For One with Landmark productions as part of the Cork Midsummer Festival; Like We Were Born To Move (National Youth Theatre on the Peacock stage); Blue Thunder (Cathal Cleary & Kelly Phelan co-production); Isla, Happy Birthday Dear Alice, Blackbird and The Beauty Queen of Leenane (Four Rivers); The Wandering Rocks (ANU); Dubliners (Corn Exchange 2022); Blister (Síofra O Mara & Sinead Gallagher); Tess, Twelfth Night and War and Peace (Gift Horse Theatre); and In Heat (Philomena Productions).
+Credits also include To Be A Machine (version 2.0), Good Sex (both Dead Centre); Don’t Copy Me with Gift Horse Theatre as part of the Samuel Beckett Theatre’s 30th anniversary; Theatre For One 2024 with Landmark Productions as part of the Cork Midsummer Festival; Like We Were Born To Move (National Youth Theatre on the Peacock stage, Abbey Theatre); Blue Thunder (Cathal Cleary & Kelly Phelan co-production); Isla, Happy Birthday Dear Alice, Blackbird and The Beauty Queen of Leenane (Four Rivers); The Wandering Rocks (ANU); Dubliners (Corn Exchange 2022); Blister (Síofra O Mara & Sinead Gallagher); Tess, Twelfth Night and War and Peace (Gift Horse Theatre); and In Heat (Philomena Productions).

 Mae also designed the 2024 Spraoi Parade in Waterford.